Russian skating star Kamila Valieva cleared to skate at Beijing Games - KTVZ

 By Simone McCarthy, CNN

-Teenage Russian figure skater Kamila Valieva has been cleared to compete in the Beijing Winter Olympics, the Court of Arbitration for Sport (CAS) ruled Monday.
+But Valieva will take the ice amid a growing backlash against the ruling and Russia’s long record of doping violations, which resulted in its athletes competing as neutrals under the ROC banner.

-CAS announced its decision following an hours-long hearing Sunday and subsequent deliberations to decide whether the breakout Olympic star should be allowed to compete following a failed drug test in December
+On Monday, CAS upheld a decision by the Russian Anti-Doping Agency’s (RUSADA) agency to lift a provisional suspension against Valieva on February 9 that it had imposed against the skater just one day earlier.

-The International Olympic Committee (IOC), International Skating Union (ISU) and the World Anti-Doping Agency (WADA) had appealed a decision by Russia’s Anti-Doping Agency’s (RUSADA) to lift a provisional suspension imposed on Valieva when news of the test came to light.
+The International Olympic Committee (IOC), International Skating Union (ISU) and the World Anti-Doping Agency (WADA) had appealed RUSADA’s decision after the December test results became known.

-CAS said in a statement it had decided Valieva, 15, should be allowed to compete due to “exceptional circumstances,” including specific provisions linked to her status as a “protected person” under the World Anti-Doping Code, because she is a minor.
+CAS said in a statement it had decided Valieva should be allowed to compete due to “exceptional circumstances,” including specific provisions linked to her status as a “protected person” — because she is a minor — under the World Anti-Doping Code.

 The clause allows “specific provisions for different standards of evidence and for lower sanctions.”